kurator-org/kurator-web/README.md

     CREATE DATABASE kurator;
     GRANT ALL PRIVILEGES ON kurator.* TO 'kurator'@'localhost' IDENTIFIED BY 'password';

+Kurator-web support sending of email notifications upon new user registration and activation.
+In order to use this feature, the server hosting the web app will need an outgoing smtp server.

+Debian has the exim4 mail server installed by default.
+To configure the mail server for kurator-web run:

+    dpkg-reconfigure exim4-config

+When you reach the "Mail Server configuration" dialog, select "internet site" as the option.
+Next, when prompted to enter the FQDN or system mail name enter your domain (e.g. firuta.huh.harvard.edu, kurator.acis.ufl.edu, etc)

+Since the web app will access smtp via local host only, the default list of ip addresses to listen on are sufficient if kurator-web is the only application requiring use of the mail server (127.0.0.1 : ::1)

+For the rest of the configuration process deault values will work unless you wish to change them.

+Test the mail server via:

+    mail -s "Test Subject" user@example.com < /dev/null

+See https://www.digitalocean.com/community/tutorials/how-to-install-the-send-only-mail-server-exim-on-ubuntu-12-04 for more info

 Kurator web requires a kurator home directory that will contain the workspace and Python packages.
 Create a kurator user via the useradd command and use this user's home directory:

     sudo useradd -m -U kurator